404 Boyer St., Walla Walla, WA 99362

 Often times, Whitman Art students will showcase their work at the house.

 The Fine Arts House is affiliated with the Whitman Art Department and is assigned an adviser from that department.
 At least once in the semester, the house adviser is invited over for dinner to discuss the programs that the Fine Arts House residents are planning for the semester.
-The following link will give you access to the Art Department.

 Residents of the Fine Arts House are responsible for completing weekly chores, having active involvement within the house and the Interest House Community, and promoting FAH-sponsored events and activities.